anirudhsingla8/react-todo-app/README.md

 ### Docker Services

 This project includes multiple Docker services:
 - `frontend`: React development server
 - `backend`: NestJS API server
-- `fullstack`: Combined frontend and backend in one service
-- `app`: Production Nginx server serving the built React app

 ### Authentication and Data Persistence

 This application now includes user authentication and data persistence features with a NestJS backend server:
 - **User Login/Signup**: Users can create an account and log in with a username and password
 - **Session Management**: User sessions are stored in localStorage and persist between page reloads
 - **Todo Persistence**: Todos are saved in a persistent SQLite database (`todos.db`)